Basic techniques

 Projects: Brooch with riveted element, wire ring with prong-set gemstone, quadrangular setting, initiation to forging (open project)

-Courses for the Fall 2023 session
+Courses for spring session 2025

-Important registration informations:
+Important information about registration :

-• The group changes for the pre-registrations will be on June 5th BY PHONE, starting at 8:30 am.
+• Group changes for pre-registration will take place on Monday, March 10th, 2025 BY PHONE, from 8:30 am.

-• Registrations can be made by phone, at 514-281-9922, ext.
-201, or toll free, at 1-877-9922, ext.
-201. Monday to Friday, from 8:30 a.m. to 4:30 p.m. (our offices are closed from 12:15 p.m. to 1:15 p.m.).
-Leave a message in the voice mail box with your name, phone number and the course you are interested in and we will call you back in order of caller.
-Calls received before the registration start time will not be considered.
+• Registrations can be made by telephone at 514-281-9922, ext.
+201, or toll-free at 1-877-9922, ext.
+201. Monday to Friday, 8:30 a.m. to 4:30 p.m. (our offices are closed from 12:15 p.m. to 1:15 p.m.).
+Leave a voicemail message with your name, phone number and the course you’re interested in, and we’ll call you back in the order you called.
+Calls received before the registration start time will not be taken into account.

-TUITION FEES FOR FALL 2023*
+TUITION FEES

-Weekday (evening) courses :
+Weekday courses (daytime) :

-• 48 hours
+• 50 hours

 • 565 + $25 (administration fee) + materials